Hempstead Burn Injury Attorneys

 Some of those items are easy to calculate, because they come with a price tag attached.
 Others, like pain and suffering, require a more detailed and nuanced approach to translate into dollars and cents.
 An experienced burn injury attorney typically works carefully to identify and calculate all items of damage an injured client should receive as compensation, so that when the time comes, the lawyer can seek the maximum amount of money appropriate for the client’s situation.

 With the identity of parties with potential legal liability to a client, and an amount of money those parties should be required to pay the client, in hand, an experienced Hempstead burn injury attorney will also typically engage in negotiations with those parties in hopes of achieving a settlement.
 Those negotiations often take place between the attorney and representatives of the legally-liable party’s insurance adjusters.

 The reality of our legal system is that most cases settle through negotiation.
 Sometimes, however, the party with legal liability refuses to offer a reasonable payment as settlement.
 In that case, an attorney and the injured client may agree to pursue the claim all the way to a trial in New York court, to let a judge and jury decide how much money the client should receive as damages.

 Jacoby & Meyers, LLP takes pride in being a personal injury law firm with local roots.
 Our attorneys commit their careers to fighting for the rights of their neighbors in Hempstead and across the Tri-State area who have suffered severe burns and other catastrophic injuries through no fault of their own.

 If a preventable burn has caused havoc in your life or the life of a loved one, you may have the right to obtain substantial compensation.
-Call the burn injury lawyers in the Hempstead office of Jacoby & Meyers, LLP, today via live chat, at (516) 542-0931, or you can email us for a free case evaluation.
+Contact the burn injury lawyers in the Hempstead office of Jacoby & Meyers, LLP, today for a free case evaluation or call us at (516) 542-0931 for live chat.